-The pharmacy at West View provides choice at 2 miles away from Hart Village and another at Winterbottom Avenue is also close by.
+The closest pharmacy for the population of [Hart] ward will depend on where they live.
+There is a pharmacy at Wiltshire Way at the ward boundary in the [Jesmond] ward ('Throston' area) which is just over a mile by road from the Hartfields Medical Practice located in the Bishop Cuthbert area; the pharmacy at West View provides choice at 2 miles away from Hart Village and another at Winterbottom Avenue is also close by.
 It is only 1.5 to 2 miles from the centre of the now more populated Clavering area to the pharmacy at West View.
-For choice or preference it is 3 or 4 miles to the town centre from the Hart Village, Middle Warren / Bishop Cuthbert areas; on the way to town you would pass at 2.5 to 3 miles the two pharmacies at the Marina open long hours evenings and weekends.
+For increased choice it is only 3 or 4 miles to the town centre from the Hart Village.
+Middle Warren / Bishop Cuthbert areas and on the way to town you would pass at 2.5 to 3 miles the two pharmacies at the Marina open long hours evenings and weekends.
 There are regular public transport services between these locations.
 For choice of access on late evenings and weekends it is just 3miles from this area to the pharmacy at the One Life Centre co-located with the Extended Access GP facility.
-This description does not imply poor access to a pharmacy, nor does it suggest that the increase in population of 500 people, nor planned future increases, could not be accommodated by the several pharmacies accessible just outside the H1: Hart and Rural West locality, and the others in the town centre area.
-However, it is recognised that there has been, and continues to be considerable housing development on-going in the Bishop Cuthbert/ Middle Warren area of this locality, reflected in that population increase.
-As the population in the newer part of the area becomes established, patterns of behavior that use the Middle Warren Local Centre and the Hartfields Medical
+This description does not imply poor access to a pharmacy, nor does it suggest that the increase in population of 500 people, nor planned future increases, cannot be accommodated by the several pharmacies accessible just outside the H1: Hart and Rural West locality, and the others in the town centre area.